guillaume-chervet/MLOpsPython/Summit.md

 # Summit AXA

-Welcome abord the MLOpsPython team !
+Welcome aboard the MLOpsPython team !

 You will contribute to the MLOpsPython project.

 First you need to send you GitHub username to Guillaume Chervet send it at :
 - to: guillaume.chervet@gmail.com.
 - title: my github username for MLOPsPython team
-- body: my github username is: [your github username]
+- body: youremail@tot.com (email to connect to AzureML)

-Then you will receive an invitation to join the MLOpsPython team.
+Then you will receive 2 invitation to join the :
+- Github MLOpsPython team.
+- AzureML CatsDogsOthers project : https://ml.azure.com/home (you should see project name: Cats-Dogs)

 ## 1. Introduction